CompSciFutures/delog/README.md

 Download the contents of the **dist** folder - the delog.jar is an uber-jar with everything you need.

+Or just grab the latest release ZIP file from GitHub.

 ## Example usage

 ```text